ihmeuw/vivarium_research/docs/source/onboarding_resources/computing/index.rst

   :linenos:

   $ /ihme/code/central_comp/miniconda/bin/conda init

+This information is also covered in the :ref:`terminal access section above <terminal_access>`

 Following that, below is a block of code designed to be copied and pasted into your bash rc file.
 If you're curious about what this code means, there are some comments included or you can ask a